2013 corruption scandal in Turkey: Government reaction

 Since the beginning of the investigation, the Justice and Development Party (AKP) government has started a purge in the police force; sacking dozens of police chiefs, most notably Hüseyin Çapkın, the Chief of Police in Istanbul.
 The Ministry of the Interior and the Ministry of Justice also changed their regulations, forcing security forces to inform their seniors of their actions at all times.
 This received criticism from the Union of Turkish Bar Associations, who are taking the case to the Turkish Council of State.
 The Turkish Council of State overturned the change of these regulations on 27 December, much to the disappointment of Prime Minister Erdoğan.

 Various opposition sources accused the government of trying to influence the judiciary system and covering up the corruption.
 Among them was the Nationalist Movement Party MP Oktay Vural.
 A heated controversy erupted after the release on YouTube of audio recordings in which Erdoğan was reportedly heard telling his son, Bilal, to urgently get rid of tens of millions of dollars.
-Erdoğan has claimed the recordings were a montage but the experts begged to differ.
+Erdoğan has claimed the recordings were faked but some experts disagreed with this claim.

 In late December, Hurriyet and Yeni Safak papers published comments by Erdoğan stating he believes he is the ultimate target of a corruption and bribery probe of his allies.
 The Turkish Prime Minister told journalists that anyone attempting to enmesh him in the scandal would be "left empty handed."
 Erdoğan reshuffled his Cabinet on 25 Dec, replacing 10 ministers hours after three ministers, whose sons were detained in relation to the probe, resigned.
 One of those ministers called on Erdoğan to also step down.
 The ministers’ sons were questioned over the scandal focusing on alleged illicit money transfers to Iran and bribery for construction projects.
 Two of them were later arrested on bribery charges.

 According to Hüseyin Çelik, who is serving as government spokesman, the four ministers who are involved in the investigation offered their resignation to the Prime Minister Erdoğan on 22 December.

 Erdoğan blamed the investigation on an international conspiracy and vowed revenge on the Islamic community of the preacher Fethullah Gülen.
 There had been an antagonism between Erdoğan and Gülen for some time: Hakan Şükür, who is often regarded as a disciple of Gülen, had resigned his post in Justice and Development Party on 16 December.
 Government officials accused Gülen and his followers of treason and started referring to them as "terrorists."